h4md153v63n/CTFs/01_HTB/04_Bashed.md

 + Even `test.txt` file name is changed, exists `test.txt` the same file name each minute again.
 ![image](https://github.com/h4md153v63n/CTFs/assets/5091265/49b004f3-46e8-42d6-b672-4765d0cd1df4)

+There is a cron job or something like a background process which runs **test.py** script automatically.
+Replace **test.py** file with our test.py file containing reverse shell in order to get reverse shell of root user or not.

 + Create `test.py` revershell payload file on your attack machine:
 ```